How exactly do you do that!?

 The effort we put into our brewing process has allowed us to truly get the most from our most important ingredient – the leftover loaves that would otherwise be wasted.
 Watch this space to see what we come up with next!

 So, beer made from bread.
 It is possible and, we can assure you, it tastes very good!
-But don’t just take our word for it.
-Pop to our new ONLINE SHOP to give them a try!
+But don’t just take our word for it, check out our Untappd reviews, we’re also on the Craft Beer Hour ultimate beer list.
+Most importantly, pop to our ONLINE SHOP to give them a try!

 Crumbs Brewing – beer bread differently.